Kyriosity/read-write/README+/software/docu/README+/design-record.md

 Arbitrarart, the most effective and fast way to introduce a project is to make new programmers code a feature under the guidance of an experienced developer (with a domain expert).

-It's not a _pair programming_ and must be in no way the opposite "watch&learn".
+It's not a _pair programming_ and must be in no way the opposite of "watch&learn".

 Disadvantage: it's a one-time exercise that takes hours from most competent team members.